 Bomb Squad CDR, Ret.

-Sean Dennis is a Hazardous Devices School (HDS) graduate and was a former Bomb Squad Commander.
-He has been involved in the Bomb Technician/Explosive community for over 18 years and has been involved in many critical incidents which has formed his belief system and support for Military and Public Safety Bomb Technicians.
+Sean Dennis is a Hazardous Devices School (HDS) graduate and was a former Bomb Squad Commander/Special Operations Sergeant.
+He spent 13 years on the SWAT Team and was fortunate to simultaneously be on two specialized units.
+Other then supervising the Bomb Squad and HAZ-MAT Teams Sean was the Assistant Emergency Manager for one of the largest counties in Colorado and a state certified HAZ-MAT Technician.
+He has been involved in the Bomb Technician/Explosive community for over 19 years (26 Years Law Enforcement) and has been involved in many critical incidents which has formed his belief system and support for Military and Public Safety Bomb Technicians.
 Sean feels strongly in supporting this great community and has reached out to those with in the military and public safety ranks to listen and learn on what they are hoping to see in an organization like the USBTA.
 Sean has spent much of his time helping other organizations who have supported other Bomb Technicians who were in need of help and supported training events between Military and Public Safety Bomb Technicians.
 He has formed great partnerships with many from the military and public safety communities and hopes to bring these two groups together in a strong viable partnership.

 SGT.
 Jon Vaala